Create a PDF File with Blazor Tutorial

 1. IronPDF Features

 Developers can quickly create, read, and process a PDF document with the help of the robust IronPDF .NET PDF library.
 IronPDF has a built-in Chrome engine and offers a wealth of practical and potent capabilities.
 These include the ability to convert HTML5, JavaScript, CSS, and images to PDF, the ability to add unique headers and footers to PDF documents, and the ability to produce PDFs precisely as they appear in a web browser.
-IronPDF supports various web technologies, including HTML, ASPX, Razor View, and MVC frameworks.
+IronPDF supports various web technologies, including HTML, ASPX, Razor Pages, and MVC frameworks.

 IronPDF's key attributes are as follows:

-• IronPDF can generate PDF files of web pages from their URLs using a specific User-Agent, Proxy, Header, and Cookie configurations.
+• IronPDF can generate PDF files of web pages from their URLs using specific User-Agent, Proxy, Header, and Cookie configurations.

 • IronPDF can generate PDF files for web pages located behind login forms using form variables